Linear spectral Turan problems for expansions of graphs with given chromatic number: Introduction

 The spectral Tur\'an problem is a spectral version of Tur\'an problem, namely, determining $\spex_r(n,\mathcal{F})$ or the maximum spectral radius of an $\mathcal{F}$-free graph or hypergraph on $n$ vertices.
 Brualdi and Solheid~\cite{brualdi1986spectral} proposed the problem of maximizing the spectral radius over a class of graphs with prescribed structural property in 1986.
 Nikiforov ~\cite{nikiforov2007bounds} presented a spectral version of Turán theorem in 2007, namely, the Tur\'an graph is also the unique $K_{t+1}$-free graph with the maximum spectral radius.
 Nikiforov \cite{nikiforov2009spectral} also obtained a spectral Erd\"os-Stone-Bollob\'as theorem, which implies the Erd\"os-Stone-Bollob\'as and Erd\"os-Stone-Simonovits theorem.
-For more results on spectral Tur\'an problem, we refer the readers to ~\cite{benediktovich2016spectral,nikiforov2006smallest,nikiforov2007spectral,nikiforov2008spectral, nikiforov2009more,nikiforov2010spectral,tait2017three}.

 The propose of this paper is to consider the spectral Turán problems in hypergraphs.
 Let $F$ be a graph.
 The \emph{$r$-expansion} of a graph $F$ is the $r$-uniform hypergraph $F^{r}$ which is obtained from $F$ by inserting $r-2$ additional vertices to each edge of $F$.
 Formally, for each edge $e \in E(F)$, we associate it with an $(r-2)$-set $S_e$ with the property: $S_e \cap V(F)=\emptyset$ for any $e \in E(F)$, and $S_e \cap S_f=\emptyset$ for any two edges $e,f \in E(F)$.
 The vertex set and edge set of $F^r$ is defined as follows: